taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 ---
 layout: post
-title:  "How Nomadism Contributes to Burnout and What to Do about It"
+title:  "How Nomadism Contributes to Burnout and What to do about It"
 categories: [ Jekyll, tutorial ]
 tags: [red, yellow]
 image: assets/images/11.jpg